Wednesday, June 10, 2015

 The three men nearly teetered over Dochi spoke 'sir what of the town militia?
 They will not follow us away from the city they are nearly half our number'

 Mithridites nodded ' rise each of you' they all did standing stiff as stone.
-Mithridites just shook his head and walked past them 'don't ever get anxious?' the three nodded in agreement. ' Look around you our Thraconian brothers the Ondie are more anxious then they've been in weeks, they could face twice they're number with such confidence.
+Mithridites just shook his head and walked past them 'don't ever get anxious?' the three nodded in agreement. ' Look around you our Thraconian brothers the Ondie are more anxious than they've been in weeks, they could face twice they're number with such confidence.
 Tomorrow we march.